polyformproject/commercial.polyformproject.org/terms.md

 {{#reporting=phone}}
 # Phone Home

-The software will report the customer's usage to the vendor by contacting the vendor's servers via the Internet.
+The software will report the customer's use to the vendor by contacting the vendor's servers via the Internet.
 The customer agrees not to take any steps to prevent the software from sending those reports, and will configure its firewall and other settings according to the documentation to allow them.
 {{/reporting=phone}}

 {{#reporting=self}}
-# Usage Reports
+# Reporting

-The customer agrees to track and accurately report its usage of the software to the vendor on a monthly basis.
+The customer agrees to track and accurately report its use of the software to the vendor on a monthly basis.
 {{/reporting=self}}

 {{#reporting=audit}}
 # Audit

-The vendor may audit the customer's usage of the software to confirm that the customer has remained within the limits of this agreement.
-The customer agrees to cooperate with audits and the vendor's auditors during regular business hours.
+The vendor may audit the customer's use of the software to confirm that the customer has remained within the limits of this agreement.
+The customer agrees to cooperate with audits during regular business hours.
 The vendor agrees to cooperate with the customer to minimize the disruption to the customer's business from the audit.
 The customer agrees to promptly pay the vendor's costs of performing an audit if the audit reveals that the customer has exceeded the limits on their use under this agreement.
 {{/reporting=audit}}

 <!-- end reporting -->

 # Delivery

+## Materials

+The vendor agrees to deliver the following to the customer within three calendar days:

 {{#delivery=compiled}}
-## Binary

-The vendor agrees to give the customer a copy of the software in compiled form, as well as its documentation, either by e-mail or by making it available for download online, without any additional charge, within three calendar days of entering this agreement.  {{^maintenance=version}}The vendor agrees to make new versions of the software covered by this agreement available in the same way within three calendar days of their release.{{/maintenance=version}}
+- a copy of the software in compiled form
 {{/delivery=compiled}}

 {{#delivery=source}}
-## Source

-The vendor agrees to give the customer:

-- a copy of the software's source code, in the preferred form for review and development
+- a copy of the software's source code, in the preferred form for making changes

-- copies of any scripts or configuration files necessary to compile it
+- copies of any scripts or configuration files necessary to compile the software's source code

-- a copy of the software's documentation

-either by e-mail or by making it available for download online, without any additional charge, within three calendar days of entering this agreement.  {{^maintenance=version}}The vendor agrees to make new versions of the software covered by this agreement available in the same way within three calendar days of their release.{{/maintenance=version}}
 {{/delivery=source}}

 {{#delivery=both}}
-## Binary and Source

-The vendor agrees to give the customer:

 - a copy of the software in compiled form

-- a copy of the software's source code, in the preferred form for review and development
+- a copy of the software's source code, in the preferred form for making changes

-- copies of any scripts or configuration files necessary to compile it
+- copies of any scripts or configuration files necessary to compile the software's source code
+{{/delivery=both}}

 - a copy of the software's documentation

+## Method

-either by e-mail or by making it available for download online, without any additional charge, within three calendar days of entering this agreement.  {{^maintenance=version}}The vendor agrees to make new versions of the software covered by this agreement available in the same way within three calendar days of their release.{{/maintenance=version}}
+The vendor agrees to deliver all materials by e-mail or by making them available available for download online, without any additional charge.{{^maintenance=version}}  The vendor agrees to make new versions of the software covered by this agreement available in the same way, within three calendar days of their release.{{/maintenance=version}}
-{{/delivery=both}}

 ## License Keys

-If the software requires a license key or keys to function, the vendor agrees to give the customer those keys by e-mail on entering into this agreement.
-If license keys for the software expire over time, the vendor agrees to give the customer new license keys by e-mail at least two weeks before the expiration date of the last set of keys.
-The customer agrees to share license keys only as required for use of the software under this agreement, and to secure its license keys at least as well as customer's own confidential business information.
+If the software requires a license keys to function, the vendor agrees to give the customer those keys by e-mail within three calendar days.
+If license keys for the software expire over time, the vendor agrees to give the customer new license keys by e-mail at least two calendar weeks before the last keys expire.
+The customer agrees to share license keys only as required for use of the software under this agreement, and to secure its license keys at least as well as its confidential business information.

 {{#escrow=yes}}
 # Escrow